-- Additional phonics sessions
+- additional phonics sessions

-- Additional one-to-one reading sessions
+- additional one-to-one reading sessions

 - Lexia reading programme

 - Project X CODE reading programme

-- Accelerated Reader sessions

-- Toe by Toe

-- Precision teaching
+- precision teaching

-- Colourful Semantics

-- Consolidation of specific skills
+- consolidation of specific skills

-- First Class at number
+- first class at number

-- My Maths
+- Mathletics

-- Times Table Rock Stars

-- Write from the Start programme
+- Write From the Start programme

 - Teuderescue handwriting

-- Movement group
+- early morning movement group

-- Active learning programmes
+- active learning programmes

 - Dough Disco

-- Fine and gross motor programmes such as Jungle Journey
+- fine and gross motor programmes such as Jungle Journey

 - Relax Kids

-- Lego Therapy

-- ELSA group work

-- Use of sensory resources provided in the Rainbow Room
+- use of sensory resources provided in the Rainbow Room

-- Specialised ICT programmes
+- specialised ICT programmes

 In addition to the statutory curriculum, pupils at Emmaville are offered a range of enrichment activities.
-These include a range of musical, drama, dance, creative and sporting activities.
+These include a range of musical, creative and sporting activities.
 Pupils with SEND are actively encouraged and supported to participate in these activities.